Donald Trump Met Russian Ambassador Last April, Lied About It Later, Report Says

-Despite his repeated denials that he met with Russian officials during the 2016 presidential campaign, Donald Trump did, in fact, meet with Russian Ambassador Sergey Kislyak as early as April of 2016, and apparently gave Kislyak a front-row seat to a speech Trump then billed as “a major foreign policy address,” according to media reports Tuesday morning.
+Despite his repeated denials that he met with Russian officials during the 2016 presidential campaign, Donald Trump did, in fact, meet with Russian Ambassador Sergey Kislyak as early as April of 2016, and apparently gave Kislyak a front-row seat to a speech Trump then billed as “a major foreign policy address,” a meeting that Trump has denied ever taking place, according to media reports Tuesday morning.

-In fact, the meeting with Kislyak was reported in May of 2016 by both The Wall Street Journal and on the conservative news site Newsmax.
+In fact, the meeting with Kislyak was reported in May of 2016 by both The Wall Street Journal and on the conservative news site, Newsmax.
 But it was mentioned only in passing and received little notice at the time.

-Newsmax — a site launched in 1998 as one of the early, all-right-wing news outlets online and which was recently named as the third-most-trafficked political site on the internet — published the following paragraph in a May 14, 2016, article headlined, “Putin ‘Pleased’ With Trump.”
+Newsmax, a site launched in 1998 as one of the early conservative news outlets online, which was recently named as the third-most-trafficked political site on the internet, published the following paragraph in a May 14, 2016, article headlined, “Putin ‘Pleased’ With Trump.”

 “But on that same day, Trump met with Sergey Ivanovich Kislyak, Russia’s ambassador to the United States, at a VIP reception along with three other foreign ambassadors.”